aspringbreeze/HTML-and-CSS-Projects/README.md

 # HTML-and-CSS-Projects
-The HTML and CSS Projects I did in the HTML AND CSS COURSE of the Tech Academy boot camp.
+I just began to learn HTML and CSS.
+This repository is filled with the HTML and CSS Projects I did in the HTML AND CSS COURSE of the Tech Academy boot camp.